Ureterocele and Ureteral Duplication in Children

 side effects of all treatments.

-If not treated, a ureterocele may cause kidney damage.
+If not treated, a ureterocele may cause recurrent UTIs and kidney

 When to Call a Healthcare Provider